US: Saudis recruited Twitter workers to spy on users

 The effort included the user data of over 6,000 Twitter users, including at least 33 usernames for which Saudi Arabian law enforcement had submitted emergency disclosure requests to Twitter, investigators said.

-After being confronted by his supervisors at Twitter, Alzabarah allegedly admitted to accessing user data and said he did it out of curiosity.
+After being confronted by his supervisors at Twitter, Alzabarah acknowledged accessing user data and said he did it out of curiosity, authorities said.

-Alzabarah was placed on administrative leave, his work-owned laptop was seized and he was escorted out of the office.
+Alzabarah was placed on administrative leave, his work-owned laptop was seized, and he was escorted out of the office.
 The next day, he flew to Saudi Arabia with his wife and daughter and has not returned to the United States, investigators said.

 A warrant for his arrest was issued as part of the complaint.

+The social media adviser charged in the complaint went by the name Ahmed Almutairi or Ahmed Aljbreen.